nicolaics/nicolaics.github.io/certificates/README.md

 ## Achievements
 ---
+### 2024-1 Sungkyunkwan University's Dean List
+> * May 2024
+> * Given by the [College of Computing and Informatics of Sungkyunkwan University], South Korea
+> * Received in recognition of high scholastic achievement during Fall Semester 2023

 ### 2<sup>nd</sup> Best Graduates of Science Major
 > * June 2018
 > * Given by [Citra Kasih Senior High School], Jakarta, Indonesia